Neuro-Oncology

 This article includes discussion of pyridoxine-dependent epilepsy, vitamin B6-dependent seizures, pyridoxine-dependent seizures, classic neonatal pyridoxine-dependent seizures, and postneonatal pyridoxine-dependent epilepsy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 A newborn with refractory seizures controlled with pyridoxine was first reported in 1954, and for many years, no markers to identify this condition besides the therapeutic response were known.
 In more recent years, mutations in the ALDH7A1 gene encoding alpha-amino-adipic semialdehyde dehydrogenase (antiquitin) have been identified.
-In addition to the wide range of differential diagnoses with epileptic and nonepileptic seizures in infants, two other intractable epileptic conditions should be considered that occur in the neonatal and infancy period: pyridoxal phosphate deficiency and folinic acid responsive seizures.
+In addition to the wide range of differential diagnoses with epileptic and nonepileptic seizures in infants, two other treatment-resistant epileptic conditions should be considered that occur in the neonatal and infancy period: pyridoxal phosphate deficiency and folinic acid responsive seizures.

 • Pyridoxine dependency should be considered if: | |||